rgva/ECE601-Project-2/README.md

 ### 'UFC-araujo-grasso_tweets'
 This script performs a search of recent tweets relating to the upcoming UFC Fight Night: Araujo v Grasso, storing them in pandas.
 The implementation for sentiment analysis is fairly simple in this script - mainly pulling the last 1000 tweets relating to both 'Viviane Araujo' and 'Alexa Grasso', and analyzing the overall sentiment of these tweets.
 Further implementations will give a more detailed review of positive (such as proportions of positive/neutral/negative, etc. You may see that in these tests, both queries for both fighters turn out mostly negative sentiments in the last 1000 tweets for each (unsurprising given the nature of Twitter).

+### 'singlebot-UFC'
+This is a very basic test of the funcionality of the Botometer library.
+In theory, the function should take the the input string '@UFC' and verify if it is a bot or not using criteria defined by the Botometer.
+However, when run, the output raises 'Not authorized' - after much troubleshooting, and changing the subscription on RapidAPI to 'Botometer Pro' this is still not rectified, and I will have to verify with my instructor to see why.

 ## Phase 1(b): Botometer Sentiment Analysis

 ## References